mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 #### Assumptions for 1a

 - The user is not familiar with the concept of foreign keys.
-- The user has created tables within Mathesar, where the ID column is automatically generated and set as primary key.
+- The user has created tables within Mathesar, where the ID column is automatically generated and sent as the primary key.

 #### Steps for 1a